Tablets

 Pros:

-• Guided Access and robust parental controls built into iPadOS
+• iOS Guided Access and robust parental controls built in natively

 Cons: